 Interested parties can participate in the following ways:

-The Indian Pharmacopoeia encourages you to submit draft monographs.
-Your draft may be the starting point for an official public standard.
+Monograph Development: IPC encourages you to submit draft monographs (online through IPC website or offline) along with required documents as per thecheck list for monograph development.
+Your draft monograph may be the starting point for an official public standard.

-You can propose revisions to the general chapters and monographs in the current official edition of the Indian Pharmacopoeia.
+Revision of Existing Monograph: You may propose revisions/upgradations to the existing General Chapters and Monographsinthe current official edition of the IP.

 NFI stands for National Formulary of India.
 It is a Reference document to Healthcare professionals for rational prescribing of medicines.